 This training is beneficial to anyone that frequents locations where these types of atrocities occur; businesses, schools, entertainment, worship, etc.

 If you would like more information on how we can bring this training to your organization, please contact us.

-LE Defensive Tactics Flyer
+Law Enforcement Defensive Tactics Flyer

 The techniques taught at LEDTS will provide students with the training, skills, and abilities officers must have in the current climate to overcome new challenges and to remain safe in the line of duty.